Battle of Bunker Hill: This Song was composed by the British after the engagement

 This printed document contains the lyrics of a ballad published in England after the Battle of Bunker Hill.
 The ballad describes the movements of British troops to Long Wharf where they got into boats, rowed across the harbor to Charlestown where, after landing on the shore, they directly fought their enemy on the battlefield.

-Songs played an important role in the American Revolution.
-Ballads such as this one, roused the troops, ridiculed the enemy, and played on the emotions of the listeners.
-The lyrics describe General Howe, who commanded the assault on Bunker Hill, as "brave," "considerate," and "beloved by many," one whose very name "the Yankees dread."
+Songs play an important role in the American Revolution.
+Ballads such as this one published in England serve several purposes: to rouse the troops, ridicule the enemy, and play on the emotions of the listeners in a way that only music can.
+General Howe, who commanded the assault on Bunker Hill is depicted here as "brave", "considerate", "beloved by many"; one whose very name "the Yankees dread".
+What American could command that same kind of allegiance and respect from soldiers and civilians alike?